ansible-collections/ibm_eda_zos/docs/source/collection/event-filter-collection.rst

 Attributes
 ----------

-The filter extracts and adds the following attributes to the event body:
+The filter extracts and adds the following attributes to the event body.

 Top-level attributes
 ~~~~~~~~~~~~~~~~~~~~